How Big is This Issue?

 Given the costs associated with these types of disability claims, I propose a different approach.
 I believe it is imperative we develop graceful, sustainable, and cost-effective exit strategies.
 In my professional experience, it is significantly cheaper to invest 10 to 15 hours with clients to avoid or shorten a (short or long-term) disability claim.
 That said, these are very delicate situations that deserve the skill and attention of a competent advisor.
 What I offer is “More than Career Coaching, it’s Career Psychology®.”

 Most family doctors and Employee Assistance Program (EAP) providers have never heard of “Career Psychology” which is the brand of Career Coaching that I practice based on my doctorate in Industrial / Organizational Psychology and 15+ years of professional experience.
-Family doctors and EAPs sometimes suggest clinical psychology or psychiatry interventions to help deal with the mental health aspects but that’s an approach that only addresses part of the problem (i.e., the psychological symptoms) without addressing the root cause(s).
+Family doctors and EAPs sometimes suggest clinical psychology or psychiatry interventions to help deal with the mental health aspects but that’s an approach that only addresses part of the problem (i.e., the mental health problems) without addressing the root cause(s).

 More than career coaching, it’s career psychology®.